 - A program in English with focus on international business in the context of Central Europe

-- Three one-week courses within one semester at three renowned universities
+- Three courses within one semester at three renowned universities

 - 20 bachelor’s students from each university study and work together on projects in intercultural teams